venkatdas26/soc-assistant-whisper/README.md

-# SOC Assistant Chat UI
+# SOC Assistant Chat UI.

 A modern, minimalistic, production-grade chat UI for a Security Operations Center (SOC) Assistant.
 Connects to a FastAPI backend.